abchrisxyz/ergo-setup/README.md

 ### Initial sync

-Syncing from scratch will take a long time (weeks).
-Two solutions:
+~~Syncing from scratch will take a long time (weeks).
+Two solutions:~~

-1. Drop indexes and constraints from the database and restore them once initial sync is done.
+~~1.
+Drop indexes and constraints from the database and restore them once initial sync is done.~~ ~~2.
+Get a snapshot from someone~~

-2. Get a snapshot from someone
+Sync performance seems to have improved significantly.
+There have been several reports of full syncs in 48h or less.
+Still, if in a hurry, above points remain valid.